-Ultrasound technology offers incredible diagnostic abilities and is one of the most useful tools available at Claremont Medical Center.
-Mohitkumar Ardeshana, MD, offers state-of-the-art ultrasound services to men and women from in and around Claremont, California.
+Ultrasound technology offers incredible diagnostic abilities and is one of the most useful tools available at Claremont Medical Center in Claremont, California, and servicing Upland, CA and Pomona, CA. Mohitkumar Ardeshana, MD, offers state-of-the-art ultrasound services to men and women from in and around Claremont, California.
 To learn more about the role that ultrasound might play in your diagnostic journey, schedule a visit with Dr. Ardeshana today.
 You can book your appointment online or by phone.

 Ultrasound is a type of imaging that uses high-frequency sound waves to create real-time “pictures” of your soft tissue structures.
 Ultrasound technology has a wide range of medical applications and can make a world of difference as you move through the diagnostic process.